-In adopting this Statement the Board has had regard to the licensing objectives of the Act, the guidance issued by the Gambling Commission and responses from persons consulted in terms of paragraph 5.
+In adopting this Statement the Board has had regard to the licensing objectives of the Act, the guidance issued by the Gambling Commission and views, where expressed, of all those consulted in terms of paragraph 5.

 5. Policy Consultation

 In terms of Section 349(3) of the Act the Board has undertaken a comprehensive consultation exercise with the following parties in the preparation of its licensing policy: